 A second placed finish at Hickstead in 2015 was followed by this year’s glorious success.

-“It’s been a long journey which culminated in winning the Hickstead Derby,” said Coupe, whose mum is called Jenifer and he also has a sister Rachel.
+“It’s been a long journey which culminated in winning the Hickstead Derby,” he said.
 “Over the years, we have had a bit of success, but like any person in any sport , there’s also been a few low points as well.